Sunday, February 23, 2025

 Durham Industries, Inc. No. 5758 Sidewinders Star Mission Robot - Zerak Knock-Off

-Durham's version of Zerak comes in a similar color - I originally thought that my loose one had a broken antenna then realized that it came with the unadorned spike.
+Durham's version of Zerak comes in a similar color - I originally thought that my loose one had a broken antenna then realized that it came with the unadorned spike when I acquired a packaged one.

 Durham Industries, Inc. No. 5758 Sidewinders Star Mission Robot - Zobor Knock-Off